 After 3 years of waiting, I finally made it to May Chow’s Little Bao in the Central Part of Hong Kong.
-She is a modern pioneer of the culinary world by meshing together an American Diner style with a modern Asian twist.
-It doesn’t stop there though, as there is heaps of fine dining technique in her drool-worthy cooking, with inspiration from all over the world.
-The venue itself is teeny, an open kitchen affair that seats 20 or so people, with cha chaan teng tiling, bold colours, stainless steel tops, with wooden stools for seating.
-I wrote about her food previously whilst she “popped up” in London in September 2015 and was smitten straight away when I ate her food.
+I like to call her a modern pioneer of the culinary world, as she does all sorts of magical things by meshing together an American Diner style with a modern Asian cooking sensibilities.
+More on that later.
+There’s also heaps of fine dining technique in her drool-worthy cooking, with inspiration coming from her wandering of the world.
+The venue itself is teeny, an open kitchen affair that seats 20 or so people, with cha-chaan-teng-style tiling, pastel colours, stainless steel tops, and wooden stools for seating.
+I wrote about her food previously whilst she “popped up” in London in September 2015 and was smitten straight away.

 The slow braised organic short rib pan fried dumpling $128, had all the lovely deep beefy flavours that any carnivore would be inspired by.
 The slaw and julienne spring onions gave the bite and the fresh lift.
 Have you had short rib in a pot sticker before?
 Nah me neither until now.

 Next up we had slow cooked pork belly bao, leek and shiso red onion salad, sesame dressing, hoisin ketchup $88.
-The new combination of flavours galvanises your mind and taste buds for a special treat.
+It was basically a curation of ingredients that whacks you on the palate with full intent.

 When did I go?
 November 2016